 To complete this exercise, you must be a mobile worker in the Workforce project.
 Contact your project owner if you can't open the project.

-If you've followed the Manage and complete hydrant inspections Learn lesson, you have already seen most of the material covered in this exercise.
+If you've followed the Manage hydrant inspections Learn lesson, you have already seen most of the material covered in this exercise.
 However, the sections Update the dispatcher about a note, Finish work for the day, and Next steps were not covered there.

 Open the Workforce project